 Heat and Sunlight

 Although Michigan may be mostly cloudy, there are sunny days and, in a way, similar to humans, a garage can be blinded by the light.
-Garage doors have one sensor on each side.
+What if your garage door won’t close during the day?
+This may be because garage doors have one sensor on each side.
 These sensors are called photo eyes and are utilized to prevent the garage door from closing when a person or animal is trying to pass under it.
 Sunlight can trick photo eyes, so that they’ll assume there’s an object blocking the garage door, preventing it from shutting.
 To correct this issue you can either shade or tent the photo eyes with paper.
 Heat can also cause electronics to fail.
-If this happens, the garage door may not open or close properly.
+Have you been wondering why your garage door won’t close when it’s hot?
+Heat may be the culprit if your garage door doesn’t open or close properly.
 Batteries can even be drained because of the heat.
 High temperatures can weaken a battery’s charge, so if your battery seems to be dying, change it as soon as possible.

 Winter is also hazardous for a garage door.
 The cold alters a garage door’s components and increases the amount of pressure on door springs, causing them to break.
 A thin layer of lubricant will assist with contracting metal, but too much may harden, causing more problems than solutions.
 Hardened grease has to be scraped away, otherwise the garage door won’t function as intended.
 Extreme cold may cause garage doors to freeze shut at the base.
 Be mindful of the weather and shovel away ice and snow away from the garage’s bottom seal.
 Ensure your weather seal hasn’t broken down with age, otherwise it may capture snow.
 Even the interior of a garage can be affected by the cold.
 If your garage door isn’t insulated, you may find the garage itself uncomfortably chilly.
 You can either have insulation added, or purchase a replacement garage door that is already insulated.